Looking to get followers on Instagram? You’ve come to the right place…

 You can agree on different ways to make the shoutouts.
 For example, they can be as regular posts, video post shoutouts, or shoutouts in Stories.

 There’s a reason I haven’t mentioned them yet.
 In my own experience, getting shoutouts when your account is still small, can be expensive and quite useless.

 Sure you can do S4S (shoutout for shoutout) with someone who has similar content and is of similar size even when you both have just 100 followers.
-But in my opinion, it doesn’t make a lot of sense to start promoting other accounts while your own account is still in early stage.
+But in my opinion, it doesn’t make a lot of sense to start promoting other accounts while your own account is still in the early stage.
 I feel that it’s a little off-putting to your followers.

 However, if you’ve built a close relationship with someone and their content resonates with you, it will feel more organic for your followers as well.
 Otherwise, 10k would be a good starting point for getting into shoutouts.

-You can try to arrange some sort of an agreement, but most of the time, you will have to pay for shoutouts.
-Talk to different accounts to get an idea how much they are worth.
+You can try to arrange some sort of agreement, but most of the time, you will have to pay for shoutouts.
+Talk to different accounts to get an idea of how much they are worth.
 A shoutout from an account with 100k followers might cost you around $50.
 Also, the amount of new followers you will receive from a shoutout depends on your content, bio, follower count, followers-to-following ratio, etc. (see Step 2).

 - Establish an online presence outside of Instagram to continuously drive traffic to your account.

 - Collaborate with other Instagram accounts for shoutouts.